Did you know?

 It is important to stay in the clinic for 15 minutes after getting any vaccine because there is a very rare possibility, between one in 100,000 and one in a million, of a life-threatening allergic reaction called anaphylaxis.
 This may include hives, difficulty breathing, or swelling of the throat, tongue or lips.
 Should this reaction occur, your health care provider is prepared to treat it.
 Emergency treatment includes administration of epinephrine (adrenaline) and transfer by ambulance to the nearest emergency department.
 If symptoms develop after you leave the clinic, call 9-1-1 or the local emergency number.

 It is important to always report serious or unexpected reactions to your health care provider.

 - Read the HealthLinkBC File: Hepatitis B Vaccine.

 - Hepatitis B is a virus that attacks the liver.

-- It can cause serious disease including permanent liver damage called cirrhosis.
+- It can cause serious disease, including permanent liver damage called cirrhosis.
 It is also one of the main causes of liver cancer, which can be fatal.

 - The hepatitis B virus is spread through contact with blood or body fluids of an infected person.
 This includes an accidental or intentional poke with a used needle, being splashed in the mouth, nose, or eyes with infected blood, being bitten by an infected person, sharing items that may have blood on them such as a toothbrush, dental floss or razor, and by having unprotected sex with someone infected with the hepatitis B virus.
-Mothers who are infected with hepatitis B virus can pass the virus to their newborn babies during delivery.
+Mothers who are infected with the hepatitis B virus can pass the virus to their newborn babies during delivery.

-- When young children get infected with the hepatitis B virus they often do not have symptoms but most will stay infected for life.
+- When young children get infected with the hepatitis B virus, they often do not have symptoms, but most will stay infected for life.
 This is why getting protection from the vaccine at a young age is important.